indeedeng/Mariner-Issue-Collector/README.md

 This will update the [outputData](./OutputFiles/outputData.json) file with any issues that Mariner finds.

+The query will return only the data that you specify in the input files.
+GitHub will automatically paginate results in sets of 30.
+Mariner will then walk through the paginated results.

 Optionally, generate markdown based on the new set of issues: